alejandrosb8/tools-for-web-development/README.md

 * [Lotties Files](https://lottiefiles.com/): Lightweight, scalable animations for your website and apps.
 * [Unsplash](https://unsplash.com/): Beautiful, free images and photos that you can download and use for any project.
 * [Logo Makr](https://logomakr.com/): Create a logo for your business or websites.
+* [Material Design Icons](https://materialdesignicons.com/): Material Design Icons' growing icon collection allows designers and developers targeting various platforms to download icons in the format, color and size they need for any project.

 ## Website with resources
 [recursoscosmicos.com](https://recursoscosmicos.com/)